avram-meir/grids-to-climdivs/README.md

 * [CPC Palmer Drought Index](https://www.cpc.ncep.noaa.gov/products/analysis_monitoring/cdus/palmer_drought/)
 * [Historical Palmer Drought Indices (NCEI)](https://www.ncdc.noaa.gov/temp-and-precip/drought/historical-palmers/)

+More recently, climate divisions were [defined for Alaska](https://www.ncdc.noaa.gov/news/climate-division-data-now-available-alaska), and Alaska data are now included in products such as the [National Centers for Environmental Information (NCEI)](https://www.ncei.noaa.gov/)'s [nClimDiv dataset](https://www.ncei.noaa.gov/access/metadata/landing-page/bin/iso?id=gov.noaa.ncdc:C00005).
+For Hawaii, six climate divisions consisting of the largest populated islands are defined.

 Traditionally, climate divisional data were estimated by using a weighted average of data from nearby stations; however, with the proliferation of high quality and high resolution gridded observational data now available, we can improve the quality of the climate divisions data by computing them from these gridded products.
 This software application provides a technique to compute degree days data from gridded products via the following steps:

-1. Regrid the gridded input data to 0.125 degree (1/8th) resolution and perform unit conversions as needed
+1. Regrid the gridded input data to predefined grid maps of the 363 climate divisions (a 0.125 degree grid covering the CONUS to get the 344 CONUS divisions, and a 1/6th degree global grid to get the Alaska and Hawaii divisions) if needed
-2. Match the resulting 0.125 degree grid to a map of the same dimensions defining which gridpoints fall into which climate division
 3. Take the straight average of the gridpoints falling within a divion to calculate that division's value
 4. Write the climate divisonal data to a pipe-delimited text file